SaiDeekshu/Event-Driven-Notification-Dispatcher/README.md

 ### Purpose

-This endpoint receives a business event, stores it in the database, creates a pending notification, pushes it into an in-memory queue, and immediately returns a **202 Accepted** response while the notification is processed asynchronously.
+Accepts a business event, stores it in the database, creates a notification task, pushes it into the queue, and immediately returns **202 Accepted** while the notification is processed asynchronously.

 ---

-# Sample Request Body
+# 📤 Sample Request Body

 ```json
 {